VladDInhaler/dial_player/README.md

 # dial_player
 Plays videos on input from a microcontroller.

-It was used as part of a project, where the user could make videos play by dialing numbers on an old rotary phone.
+It was used as part of a project, where the user could play videos on a screen by dialing numbers on an old rotary phone.

 It was intended to run on a Raspberry Pi 3 Model b+ with Debian Bookworm and a Desktop Environment.